-Whether you have a Yamaha PSR-2000 arranger keyboard (introduced back in 2001) or have just purchased the latest (2018) PSR-S975 keyboard, you can use the lessons provided here to help you master the main features in your keyboard.
+Whether you have a Yamaha PSR-2000 arranger keyboard (introduced back in 2001) or have just purchased the latest (2019) PSR-SX900 keyboard, you can use the lessons provided here to help you master the main features in your keyboard.
 All of the Yamaha mid-range (PSR and PSR-S) and top-level (Tyros) arranger keyboards have a similar user interface and operating system.
 Newer models have introduced additional, and more realistic, voices, more styles and more capabilities.
-But how the user interfaces with the keyboard (selecting styles and voices, saving keyboard setups, playing and recording songs) has remained unchanged from the original PSR-2000 to the latst PSR-S9xx models.
-All of the Tyros models have also used essentially the same system until the introduction of the Genos model in 2017, which introduced a new touch-screen interface.
+But how the user interfaces with the keyboard (selecting styles and voices, saving keyboard setups, playing and recording songs) has remained unchanged from the original PSR-2000 up to and including the latest PSR-S975/S775 models.
+All of the Tyros models have also used essentially the same system as the PSR and PSR-S models.

 The lessons are divided into five main sections described below and accessed via the secondary navigation bar you see above under "Lessons".

 - Start Here - This section is for new owners who have just received their keyboard and are anxious to simply get it up and start playing as quickly as possible.
 It introduces you to your keyboard (no matter what model you have) and explains the key things you need to understand to start playing songs.

 This section focuses on helping

 you understand how your keyboard works, how the file

 system is organized, the kind of information you need to navigate the keyboard

 and take advantage of major features.
 It has four major

 - Yamaha's File System -- Your keyboard, like your computer, uses many different "files" in its operations.
 There are style files, voice files, registration files, song files.
 This section explains how these files work and how you use them.